COLSSolc/backend-master-lokdonSKI/README.md

 CT4 + silent password = CT5 --> M5 encrypt --- [ciphertext5]^[P spktn][P ktn ]                      M5

 When an offset is added to the length of the encrypted message C or CT (ciphertext).
 That no longer represents the length of the message.
 Rather a periodic random key k is used to match the length of the message.
-This does not void the condition of the classical stream cipher requirements: The plaintext and ciphertext are one to one function share similar length as the key size.
-The introduction the dissolution by (silent password as used randomly in this reference).
+This does not void the condition of the classical stream cipher requirements: Superficially, each byte of the plaintext and ciphertext are one to one function (bijecture) since both share similar length as the key size.
+However, a detailed observation proves a distribution that shows n numbers of ciphertext for any plaintext.
+There is an introduction of randomization by using some random string (silent password (SL) as used randomly in this reference).
 This increases the entropy of key length bearing a perfect secrecy [6].
 Especially the one-time pad scenario cannot outlive the philosophy:

 "Perfect secrecy is a strong notion of cryptanalytic difficulty".

-Also note that in as much as the key remains dynamic; no expended key will be generated from the faces of the lattice position (Pn) of the matrix.
-And neither will they be used again.
+Also note that in as much as the keys are seeded and generated.
+The dynamic distribution scheme of the keys make certain; no expended key will be generated from the faces of the lattice position (Pn) or the matrix.
+And neither will the generated keys be used be used again.
 Every 680 long key is used just once.
 Let’s explore volumetric data scheme in this algorithm.
 We are or-ing the message with the modular PIN (MPIN).
 A PIN is naturally 4-6 digits numbers.
 In this reference two characters represent each of the PIN numbers making the overal characters 2 * PIN.

 Data + mpin encrypt = CT1 --> M1 encrypt -->[ciphertext1]^[mpinm3 encrypt]^[Pktn]^[P mpinktn] -- >   M1